vcortez29/msac-lab6/exercise09.md

 7. How much of the commit hash do you need to specify?
 Hint, run `git help log`

+Enough to differntiate it from other hashes

 8. How can you show just the last three commit messages?

+From my research online, using "git log -n 3"